shrmcl/dev-bootcamp/00_midterm_1/m05-js/question.md

 ### Please write your answer here:
 1. The `setTimeout` function is used to run callback `cb` after at least `ms` milliseconds.

+### Feedback:
+If you look closely, 1-3 are all correct.
+You should choose option 4.
+This question is meant to help you take a closer look at the setTimeout function.